Olena Zelenska: Olena Zelenska Foundation

 On 22 September 2022, Olena Zelenska presented her foundation at a charity evening in New York City during the 77th UN General Assembly.

 The Foundation's primary goal is to restore Ukraine's human capital so that every Ukrainian feels physically and mentally healthy, protected, and able to exercise their right to education, work, and build a future in Ukraine.

 The Foundation has three key directions: medicine, education and humanitarian aid.
-Within these areas, it will provide targeted assistance, invest in reconstructing preschool and school education institutions, polyclinics and outpatient clinics, and provide grants for training and scientific developments.
-The Foundation sees foreign business and other international foundations as its key partners and donors.
+Within these areas, it will provide targeted assistance, invest in reconstructing preschool and school education institutions, polyclinics, and outpatient clinics, and provide grants for training and scientific developments.
+The Foundation sees foreign businesses and other international foundations as its key partners and donors.

-Awards
+Accolades

-Zelenska received ShEO Awards 2022 in the nomination “World Peace”.
-The award was founded by Wprost, the one of the most influential and oldest publications in Poland.
+Zelenska received ShEO Awards 2022 in the nomination "World Peace".
+The award was founded by Wprost, one of the most influential and oldest publications in Poland.

-On November 9, 2022, Olena Zelenska was included in the ELLE 100 Women.
+On 9 November 2022, Olena Zelenska was included in the ELLE 100 Women.

-On December 6, 2022, the First Lady of Ukraine Olena Zelenska received the Hillary Rodham Clinton Awards, presented annually by the Georgetown Institute for Women, Peace and Security for exceptional leadership in recognizing the exceptional leadership in promoting women’s rights and creating a more peaceful and secure world for all.
+On 6 December 2022, the First Lady of Ukraine Olena Zelenska received the Hillary Rodham Clinton Awards, presented annually by the Georgetown Institute for Women, Peace and Security for exceptional leadership in recognizing the exceptional leadership in promoting women’s rights and creating a more peaceful and secure world for all.

 She was honored as one of the BBC 100 Women in December 2022.

+In November 2023, Olena Zelenska is included in the list of the 25 most influential women in the world according to the Financial Times.